U.S. Department of Homeland Security (DHS) - Federal Emergency Management Agency (FEMA)

 01/31/20 3:00 PM EST

-The PDM program strengthens national preparedness and resilience and supports the mitigation mission area through Strategic Goal #1 Building a Culture of Preparedness, Objectives 1.1, 1.2, 1.3, and 1.4 of the 2018 – 2022 FEMA Strategic Plan.
+The Flood Mitigation Assistance (FMA) Program strengthens national preparedness and resilience and supports the mitigation mission area through Strategic Goal #1 Building a Culture of Preparedness of the 2018 – 2022 FEMA Strategic Plan.
+The FMA grant program is focused on mitigating repetitive loss (RL) properties and severe repetitive loss (SRL) properties.

 Allowable costs are: